We all can use more drama in our lives, right? Especially at home. Who doesn’t like drama at home?

 Kate T Parker, Georgia

-Kate is a photographer living in Atlanta, GA, shooting it all…families, fine art, commercial, and weddings.
+Instructor of CMU’s Turning Lifestyle Photographs Into Art, Kate is a photographer living in Atlanta, GA, shooting it all: families, fine art, commercial, and weddings.
 Her two girls, husband and loyal golden retriever along with daily boxing classes keep her sane, centered and laughing.
 Her fine art work focuses on her family and specifically her two girls and their friends.
 Her work has been shown at Mason Murer Gallery, Detroit Center for Fine Art Photography, 1650 Gallery, Panopticon Gallery, The Darkroom Gallery, The Center For Fine Art Photography among others.